ABOUT

 About Geanina

-I don’t have a certificate in herbalism.
 I have nettles in my skirt, thyme in my fingertips, and centuries in my basket.

 Through Time and Thyme: A Living Stillroom